pagstar/flutter_pix_pagstar/README.md

+Certainly!
+Here's the updated README with the necessary instructions:

 # Flutter Pix Pagstar Package

 This is a Flutter package created by the company Pagstar to facilitate the creation of Pix transactions.
 This package follows an MVC architecture with the repository pattern and uses the maximum of Flutter's native resources with a minimum amount of external packages to avoid excessive dependencies.

+## Prerequisites

+Before you can use this package, you must first request access to the Pagstar sandbox environment to obtain the required credentials (`authorizationToken` and `tenantId`).
+You can do this by completing the registration at [Pagstar Sandbox](https://pagstar.gitbook.io/api-docs/welcome/sandbox).
+After completing the registration, you'll receive the necessary credentials to initialize the package.

 ## Installation